What Does a VPN Hide? (And the Things It Can’t Hide)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-It sometimes can hide these elements, but a VPN won’t necessarily hide your full search history or erase your browsing history.
+But a VPN won’t necessarily hide your full search history or erase your browsing history.
 Read on to learn more about what a VPN can and can’t hide and the best VPNs for maintaining your online privacy.

 In this article